venkatramnank/SomeNetworkingScripts/README.md

 # SomeNetworkingScripts
-Python programs for network programming
+Python and C programs for network programming